Elissa Wall, who was forced to marry her first-cousin when she was 14 years old, is suing Warren Jeffs and his church for millions.

 Wall’s lawyer, Alan Mortenson, said Wall hopes to use some of the money to help other victims.

-“She hopes that through this default judgement, she can help enact change through financial pressures and help clean up the mess that Warren Jeffs has caused.”
+“She hopes that through this default judgment, she can help enact change through financial pressures and help clean up the mess that Warren Jeffs has caused.”

 Next, check out these Charles Manson facts that help demystify the monster.
 Then, learn about six interesting religions you probably haven’t heard of.